-This is a rough estimation when I try to find a balance between living and retirement.
-I am not advocating that people who are not saving is at fault.
+Here I look into the balance between living and saving for retirement.
+I am not advocating that people who are not saving are at fault.
 If your wages are too low then it could hardly work.
-Those are structural problems that our government could address in a million ways but ..yeah, it’s a rakyat-jaga-rakyat season now.
+Those are structural problems that our government could address in a million ways but ..yeah, it’s a rakyat-Jaga-rakyat season now.

 After reading different theories and practices of budgeting and saving, I find the 50/30/20 rule to be the most practical.
 The idea is you assign 50% to fixed expenses such as housing and car, 30% on anything you like, and 20% to saving.